manojujn05/pos/README.md

 # POS
 **Node.js POS Application**

-* Point of Sale (POS) application built with Node.js, Express, and MongoDB.
-It allows users to manage products, customers, and orders. *
+* Point of Sale (POS) application built with Node.js, Express, and Sequelize.
+It allows users to manage products, customers, and orders.

 Table of Contents
 1. Features